For event agencies, marketing/HR and the public sector

 How to stream live successfully

-Livestreaming is one of the most efficient ways to convey information to many people at the same time with little effort.
-Not only the Corona pandemic has shown that the use of modern tools makes a presence of the participants almost forgotten.
+Livestreaming is one of the most efficient ways to communicate information to many people at the same time with little effort.
+The coronavirus pandemic is not the first time that the use of modern tools has shown that the presence of participants can almost be forgotten.
 Even without a pandemic, the advantages are obvious:

 • Savings on travel costs